Skip to main content

 GetFeatureInfoWMSFeatureInfoLoader]feature_info_loaderif a layer is marked as 'queryable' then you can request data about a coordinate of the map image.

-DescribeLayerWMSLayerDescriptionLoadergets feature types of the specified layer or layers, which can be further described using WFS or WCS requests.
-This request is dependent on the Styled Layer Descriptor (SLD) Profile of WMS.
+DescribeLayergets feature types of the specified layer or layers, which can be further described using WFS or WCS requests.
+(Styled Layer Descriptor (SLD) Profile of WMS).

 GetLegendGraphicImageLoader]image_loaderAn image of the map's legend, giving a visual guide to map elements.